Scotland: Devolution and independence

 The 2011 Scottish Parliament election resulted in an SNP overall majority in the Scottish Parliament, and on 18 September 2014 a referendum on Scottish independence was held.
 The referendum resulted in a rejection of independence, by 55.3% to 44.7%.
 During the campaign, the three main parties in the British Parliament–the Conservatives, Labour, and the Liberal Democrats–pledged to extend the powers of the Scottish Parliament.
 An all-party commission chaired by Robert Smith, Baron Smith of Kelvin was formed, which led to the Scotland Act 2016.

 Following the European Union Referendum Act 2015, the 2016 United Kingdom European Union membership referendum was held on 23 June 2016 on Britain's membership of the European Union.
 A majority in the United Kingdom voted to withdraw from the EU, while a majority within Scotland voted to remain a member.
 The first minister, Nicola Sturgeon, announced the following day that as a result a new independence referendum was "highly likely".
-On 31 January 2020, the United Kingdom formally withdrew from the European Union.
-Because constitutional affairs are reserved matters under the Scotland Act, the Scottish Parliament would again have to be granted temporary additional powers under Section 30 to hold a legally binding vote.
+On 31 January 2020 the United Kingdom formally withdrew from the European Union.